Relentless Flying Monkeys

 Characteristics of Flying Monkeys

-Who becomes a flying monkey?
-Those who themselves have strong narcissistic traits make excellent flying monkeys.
+Those with strong narcissistic traits make excellent flying monkeys.
 When there is a co-benefit for both, look out.
-Expect these folks to tap out eventually and leave you alone when it is no longer in their best interest to persecute you to gain favor from your narcissist.
+Expect them to tap out eventually, only when it is no longer in their best interest to persecute you to gain favor.

 Drama seekers!
 Narcissists are like tornadoes—everywhere they go, chaos ensues.
 This is because boredom is death to a narcissist (they might have to face their true self rather than their façade if they are bored).
 Being a flying monkey for a king narcissist is never boring, and drama seekers surround narcissists like Carrion.